 We don’t become skilled practitioners of MI until we to get good at sitting on our hands and resisting the righting reflex—the strong urge human beings have to direct, fix and/or get someone to face up to reality.
 People want to be heard, seen, and understood, and until they know that you “really get it”, they don’t care what advice you have to share with them.
 You may have heard the quote “People don’t care how much you know until they know how much you care.”
 Empathy fuels connection.
 Spending most of your time focused on fixing a person is what Brené Brown would call an empathy failure.
 Empathy is the most powerful element of effective interventions.
 Give it generously!

 We hope you find these questions useful in your practice.
-If you are interested in learning more about Motivational Interviewing, Dana’s upcoming trainings are listed here.
+If you are interested in learning more about Motivational Interviewing, Dana’s upcoming trainings can be found on her personal page: danasturtevant.com.